Investment books I have read

 Corporate Turnaround (Stuart Slatter)

 I guess by this point I’d invested in Ennstone and watched it crash into the ground like a dart.
 So understandably I became interested in what killed companies, what sort of thing you’d do to turn a company around and what sort of thing a turnaround specialist would be looking for in a company before he decided if it was doable or not.
-From my point of view this is important as I’m looking to invest in struggling companies which can quite often be classed as borderline turnarounds.
+From my point of view, this is important as I’m looking to invest in struggling companies which can quite often be classed as borderline turnarounds.

 Financial Control (David Irwin)